Cliff Richard facts: Songs, age, relationships, and real name of the "British Elvis" explained

 Richard was signed to EMI's Columbia label on August 9.
 In his first session he recorded a version of Bobby Helms's hit 'Schoolboy Crush' as his planned first single, with 'Move It' on the flip.

-Everyone saw sense though, and swapped them round.
+Everyone saw sense though, and swapped them around.
 'Move It' came out on August 29 and went to number two in the charts.

 How did Cliff Richard go from the "British Elvis" to the UK's most famous Christian popstar?